engmonicapinheiro/DataStructuresInC/README.md

-# Games
+#Data Structures in C

-Sketchs on game development I have been doing.
+Repo to store code I have been studying about stacks, queues, linked lists and other data structures in C.